 You may find this task challenging if you're not experienced in home improvement projects.
 Even if you do thorough research and feel comfortable with the steps involved, the accessibility of the crawl space can still pose challenges.
 Tasks that seem simple to complete can be significantly more frustrating if you’re physically confined or uncomfortable.

-2. Correct Tools and Materials
+2. Correct Tools And Materials

 To prep your crawl space for encapsulation, you'll need specific tools.
 Depending on the state of your crawl space floor, these tools could include a short-handled shovel, a box cutter, or a measuring tape.
 Any existing insulation in the ceiling of your crawl space will also need to be removed, which means having the right personal protective equipment (PPE) and bags to dispose of the old insulation.